amphp/amp/docs/promises/combinators.md

             );
         }
     } catch (Amp\MultiReasonException $e) {
-        // If any one of the requests fails the combo
-        // promise returned by Amp\all() will fail and
+        // If any one of the requests fails the combo will fail and
-        // be thrown back into our generator here. echo $e->getMessage(), "\n";
+        // be thrown back into our generator. echo $e->getMessage(), "\n";
     }